 Decline of Email Engagement Metrics

-Such an attack significantly increases the number of send outs and thus affecting your overall send outs as well as that of automations affected like the Welcome Series.
-Additionally, this can lead to increased hard bounces for emails that are not real or spam complaints for emails that were used without their knowledge - that negatively impact your email sender reputation.
+Such an attack significantly increases the number of send-outs and thus affects your overall send-outs, as well as those of automations affected, such as the Welcome Series.
+Additionally, this can lead to increased hard bounces for emails that are not genuine or spam complaints for emails that were sent without the recipient's knowledge, which negatively impacts your email domain’s sender reputation.

 Leads to Negative Domain Impact

-Much higher send outs to “inactive” email addresses will result in lower open rates and clicked rates.
-Cumulatively and over time ESPs will notice higher sends and lower engagement impacting domain reputation overall if it happens for long enough, the domain reputation will be lowered.
+Sending emails to “inactive” email addresses at a much higher rate will result in lower open rates and click rates.
+Cumulatively and over time, ESPs will notice higher send volumes and lower engagement on your email domain, which will impact its overall reputation.
+If it happens for long enough, the domain reputation will be lowered.

 The below is a screenshot example from Google Postmaster which provides feedback on your email domain reputation for ‘@gmail accounts.
 It is probably the most accessible of such tools on the market right now and is for Free.